William Russell (merchant): Philanthropy

-Russell responded generously and constructively to the needs of those in distress, never courting publicity but always 'more concerned to be good than to appear so.'
+Russell responded generously and constructively to the needs of those in distress, never courting publicity but always "more concerned to be good than to appear so".
 He financed the teaching of poor children, paid a local surgeon to care for poor families in the neighbourhood, and contributed to schemes to provide food for the poorest of his neighbours.
-Throughout his life, many families, 'sufferers by fire' and 'persons stricken with illness,' were supported by his bounty.
+Throughout his life, many families, "sufferers by fire" and "persons stricken with illness" were supported by his bounty.
 During the American War for Independence, Russell bought food, clothes and shoes to ease the distress of American prisoners of war.

-Nothing better portrays the stature of the man than the response of the local poor when Russell's house was attacked and destroyed in the 1791 Birmingham riots.
-His 'poor and illiterate' neighbours swarmed to his assistance as soon as Russell's house was announced as the rioters' next target.
-Some stayed at the roadside trying to calm and dissuade the rioters.
+When Russell's house was targeted for destruction in the 1791 Priestley Riots, his poor and illiterate neighbours came to his aid, some calming and dissuading roadside rioters.